Montgomery Blair: Personal life

-Blair's wife was Mary Woodbury, a daughter of Levi Woodbury.
-Together, they had one daughter, Minnie Blair.
-They had three sons, Woodbury Blair, Gist Blair, and Montgomery Blair Jr., all of whom were attorneys.

-Montgomery Blair and Mary Woodbury Blair were the great-grandparents of actor Montgomery Clift.
+Blair's first wife was Caroline Rebecca Buckner of Virginia; they married in 1836, and she died in 1844.
+His second wife was Mary Woodbury, a daughter of Levi Woodbury.
+They had one daughter, Minnie Blair, and three sons, Woodbury Blair, Gist Blair, and Montgomery Blair Jr., all of whom became attorneys.
+Montgomery Blair and Mary Woodbury Blair are the great-grandparents of actor Montgomery Clift.